Malaysia

 Local Report

-Taxpayers must prepare the Transfer Pricing Documentation annually according to the Malaysian Transfer Pricing Guidelines.
+Taxpayers must prepare the Transfer Pricing Documentation annually under the Malaysian Transfer Pricing Guidelines.

-It must be prepared when a taxpayer is entering into any related transaction or, at the latest, at the time a company files its tax return.
+It must be prepared when a taxpayer enters into any related transaction or, at the latest, when a company files its tax return.

 Taxpayers must prepare the Transfer Pricing documentation if they have:

-• Total amount of related party transactions exceeding RM15 million during the year; or
+- The total amount of related party transactions exceeding RM15 million during the year or

 Country by Country Report and Master File

-Taxpayers required to prepare the Country-by-Country Report are also required to prepare the Master File jointly with the Transfer Pricing documentation upon request.
+Taxpayers required to prepare the Country-by-Country Report must also prepare the Master File jointly with the Transfer Pricing documentation upon request.

 The Country-by-Country Reports and Master File apply to multinational companies with total consolidated group revenue exceeding RM3 thousand million in the preceding fiscal year and meet the following criteria: